 1. Send in your books for CASH

-Grab your smartphone, download the BookScouter app, and find out how much those books are worth.
+Grab your smartphone, download the BookScouter app on IOS or Android, and find out how much those books are worth.
 Scan each ISBN with your phone and BookScouter will tell you what each book buyback store will pay you for the book.
 Put the book in a pile according to the store with the highest payout.

 After you sort through all the books, log on to the buyback store’s site and enter the ISBNs.